CARE Moments

 The Future of Working Motherhood Report, Executive Moms

 In research across the NSW construction industry, many women were the first person in their workplace ever to take parental leave.
 Their managers were not unsupportive — they were underprepared.
-They had no prior experience to draw from, no playbook, no instinct for what good leadership looked like in this moment.
+They had no prior experience to draw from, no playbook, no model of what good leadership looked like in this moment.

 The most damaging manager behaviours during this transition are rarely overt.
-They are:
+They are quiet, gradual — and they compound:

 Silence